geodesign/django-wms/README.rst

     from myapp.models import MySpatialModel

-    # Subclass the WmsLayer class and point it to a spatial model
+    # Subclass the WmsVectorLayer class and point it to a spatial model.
+    # Use WmsRasterLayer for rasters
-    class MyWmsLayer(layers.WmsLayer):
+    class MyWmsLayer(layers.WmsVectorLayer):
         model = MySpatialModel

     # Subclass the WmsMap class and add the layer to it